Andreas Grassl

 Andreas Grassl (born 25 October 1984) is a German man found in England in April 2005, who remained unidentified for a long time due to his refusal to speak, communicating instead through drawing and playing the piano.
-During the over four months that passed until he revealed his identity, the mysterious story spawned media attention and speculation across the world and dubbed him the Piano Man.
+The story drew media attention, with Grassl being dubbed the "Piano Man" until he revealed his identity four months after his appearance.

 Return to Germany

-The Mirror article said that the Piano Man had told the medical staff that he was a gay German man, who had come to Britain on a Eurostar train after losing his job in Paris.
+The Daily Mirror article said that the Piano Man had told the medical staff that he was a gay German man, who had come to Britain on a Eurostar train after losing his job in Paris.
 According to the newspaper's source, the man said that he had been planning to commit suicide when he was discovered on the beach in Sheerness, that he did not talk to the police due to his distressed state, and that he then continued to act mute.
 The unnamed source also suggested that the Piano Man used to work with the mentally ill, and thus was able to mimic their behaviour, thereby fooling the hospital staff.
-According to the tabloids, he has been flown back to Germany where his father (a farmer) and his two sisters live.
+According to the tabloids, he was flown back to Germany where his father (a farmer) and his two sisters live.